 Source Charts plainly express the most amount of information possible within the current viewport.

 Since eyesight is the most efficient way for the human brain to process large amounts of information, visual cues which convey code structure and tag information enables the brain to take in the maximum amount of information in minimal time.

 In the screenshot to the left, you can tell immediately how deeply nested the span tag is.
 You can even tell the types of tags its ancestors are.
 All without scrolling or reading a single tag.

 It's Better Because...

-When we have to build invisible HTML boundaries mentally - which always includes some devised series of manual actions (clicking, finding, reading, etc.) - we experience forced breaks in cognitive processing.
+When we have to build invisible code boundaries mentally - which always includes some devised series of manual actions (clicking, finding, reading, etc.) - we experience forced breaks in cognitive processing.
 As the DOM becomes more complex, more productivity is lost.
 It doesn't take long before mentally navigating the DOM becomes impossible.

 Typical browser "View-Source"